Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Introduction

-Fully exploring the benefits of combining SAGIMEC with ICPS faces several fundamental challenges. \textbf{\textit{i) Computation Offloading.}} The heterogeneity of the networks in SAGIMEC leads to an uneven distribution of resources.
-Moreover, different IoTDs usually have diverse computing requirements for resources.
-As a result, the heterogeneous resource distribution and IoTD requirements lead to the complexity of computation offloading decisions. \textbf{\textit{ii) Satellite Selection.}} The dynamic topology of satellite networks leads to time-varying and uncertain satellite link conditions.
-Therefore, when multiple satellites are accessible, it is challenging to select appropriate satellites as relay nodes for the efficient use of cloud computing services based on satellite networks. \textbf{\textit{iii) Resource Management.}} The tasks of IoTDs are often computation-heavy and latency-sensitive, imposing strict requirements on computing and communication resources.
+Nevertheless, fully exploring the benefits of the SAGIMEC network faces several fundamental challenges. \textbf{\textit{i) Computation Offloading.}} The heterogeneity of the networks in SAGIMEC leads to an uneven distribution of resources.
+Moreover, different ISDs usually have diverse computing requirements for resources~\cite{GaoYY24}.
+As a result, the heterogeneous resource distribution and ISD requirements lead to the complexity of computation offloading decisions. \textbf{\textit{ii) Satellite Selection.}} The dynamic topology of satellite networks leads to time-varying and uncertain satellite link conditions~\cite{Zhang2024}.
+Therefore, when multiple satellites are accessible, it is challenging to select appropriate satellites as relay nodes for the efficient use of cloud computing services based on satellite networks. \textbf{\textit{iii) Resource Management.}} Tasks of ISDs are often computation-hungry and latency-sensitive, imposing strict requirements on computing and communication resources.
 However, UAV networks usually have limited computing and spectrum resources.
-Therefore, the strict computing requirements make resource allocation difficult in the resource-constrained UAV network. \textbf{\textit{iv) Trajectory Control.}} While the mobility of UAVs enhances the elasticity and flexibility of MEC, it also introduces important challenges related to UAV trajectory control.
-Furthermore, the limited battery capacity of UAVs leads to finite service time, which requires balancing both the service time of UAVs and the QoS of IoTDs.
+Therefore, the strict computing requirements make resource allocation difficult in resource-constrained UAV networks~\cite{Sun2024b}. \textbf{\textit{iv) Trajectory Control.}} While the mobility of UAVs enhances the elasticity and flexibility of MEC, the limited onboard battery capacity of UAVs leads to finite service time~\cite{NguyenLG24}, which makes it challenging to balance both the service time of UAVs and the QoS of ISDs.
+Furthermore, the complexity and dynamics of the SAGIMEC network pose significant challenges in achieving efficient network management to meet the robustness requirements of the LAE.